Lvvss/Typing-Speed/README.md

-Basically this is javascript project displays the professioncy in js
+Basically this is a javascript project displays my professioncy in the js.